Maternal-Child Nursing - Elsevier eBook on VitalSource, 6th Edition

 Unit III Pediatric Nursing Care

-Emily Slone McKinney, MSN, RN, C, Baylor Healthcare System, Dallas, TX, Sharon Smith Murray, MSN, RN, C, Professor Emerita, Health Professions, Golden West College, Huntington Beach, CA, Susan R. James, PhD, MSN, RN, Professor of Nursing, Curry College, Milton, MA, Kristine Nelson, RN, MN, Assistant Professor of Nursing Tarrant County College Fort Worth, Texas and Jean Ashwill, MSN, RN, Assistant Dean, Undergraduate Student Services, School of Nursing, University of Texas at Arlington, Arlington, Texas
+Emily Slone McKinney, MSN, RN, C, Baylor Healthcare System, Dallas, Texas, Sharon Smith Murray, MSN, RN, C, Professor Emerita, Health Professions, Golden West College, Huntington Beach, California, Susan R. James, PhD, MSN, RN, Professor of Nursing, Curry College, Milton, MA, Kristine Nelson, RN, MN, Assistant Professor of Nursing Tarrant County College Fort Worth, Texas and Jean Ashwill, MSN, RN, Assistant Dean, Undergraduate Student Services, School of Nursing, University of Texas at Arlington, Arlington, Texas